-SDI-12 Inputs
+SDI-12 Inputs (Ports 1 to 6)

 SDI-12 is an intelligent serial sensor interface protocol that has been adopted by many sensor manufacturers.
 Using the standard wiring diagram, most SDI-12 enabled sensors may be read.
 All three SDI-12 data sampling methods are supported (i.e. Normal, Concurrent and Continuous).
 Sampled values are expressed in whatever units of measurement are employed by the sensor.